txt/se4ai24/docs/01lessdata.md

 [^nor11]: P. Norvig.
 (2011) The Unreasonable Effectiveness of Data.
 Youtube.  https://www.youtube.com/watch?v=yvDCzhbjYWs

+##  Before We Start….

+Review questions?

+1. What is the standard line on "how much data is enough?"
+   - From Peter Norvig
+   - From regression theory
+   - From semi-supervised learning
+2. Describe each of the following.
+What are their implications for human decision making
+   - Streaming over zero-diversity data
+   - STM, LTM
+   -  Shrikanth's early bird effect
+   - two results (Valerdi's work; repertory grids) commenting on the rate at which we can extract considered opinions from humans
+3. In English, describe the following math results and their implications for data mining
+   - chesboard model
+   - probable correctness theory.
+4. Few-shot learning:
+   1. describe it
+   2. In what sense does FSL mean we can look at fewer examples?
+   3. In what sense does FSL require many, many examples?

 ## A more informed position: The question is wrong

 - It depends on the nature of the data
-  - e.g. if i show you, one at a time, 100 "1"s then we are pretty sure the 101-th thing will be "1".
+  - e.g. if I show you, one at a time, 100 "1"s then we are pretty sure the 101-th thing will be "1".
   - So if data clusters to regions with not much variance
     - then once we find those regions, we can stop
 - And sometimes its not what the data is...